tmendoza/devcontainers/README.md

 `

 #### How do I list all of my container instances?
-When you create a new container using the 'lxc launch' command, the lxd downloads the ubuntu images and stores it and it's configuration in the lxd database.
+When you create a new container using the 'lxc launch' command, LXD downloads the ubuntu images and stores it and it's configuration in the LXD database.
 But how do you view the status of your containers?
 Using the 'lxc list' command you can list all of the containers you have built.

 `
 $ lxc list -f csv